 - Administration Issues – When Microsoft announced the release of Exchange 2019, it was a great relief to administrators, as they don’t have to move to Office 365 from their familiar on-premises environment.
 But, it is not clear yet, whether Exchange 2019 will resolve some of the problems Exchange administers face.
 These problems include difficulties in migration, compatibility with .NET 4.7, client support issues, AD support issues, etc.

 - End of certain features – It is possible that RPC-over-HTTP will be removed entirely for MAPI over HTTP protocol.
 So, Outlook Anywhere will be removed from the server side for MAPI virtual directory.

 - Minimum Supported Email Client – It has been learned that the minimum email client supported in Exchange 2019 will be Outlook 2013.
 So, if you’re going to upgrade to Exchange 2019, then you’ll have to update the Office suite too.

 As of now, it is not clear what all features will be offered in Exchange 2019.
 But, as an organization, you can still be prepared for the upcoming changes.

 Also, migrating to Exchange Server 2019 is a complicated process; it requires adequate knowledge and technical expertise.
-So, think of using Kernel Migrator for Exchange, an effective Exchange migration tool that can help you migrate from an older Exchange to Exchange 2019 easily.
+So, think of using Exchange Migrator, an effective Exchange migration tool that can help you migrate from an older Exchange to Exchange 2019 easily.